xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 for reachability in the RIB.
 If those routes disappear from the RIB, the interface route will be withdrawn.

+### SRv6 Unreachable Prefix Announcement (UPA)
+Summarization hides the state of longer prefixes within the aggregate summary, leading to traffic loss or slower failover when an egress PE is unreachable.
+UPA is an IGP function to quickly poison a prefix which has become unreachable to an upstream node.
+It enables the notification of an individual prefix becoming unreachable, outside of the local area/domain and across the network in a manner that does not leave behind any persistent state in the link-state database.
+When an ingress PE receives the UPA for an egress PE it can trigger fast switchover to an alternate path, such as a BGP PIC pre-programmed backup path.

 ### SR-MPLS, SRv6, and Unified MPLS (BGP-LU) Co-existence